 - Something fresh and colorful (like shaved carrots or thinly sliced radishes)—we eat with our eyes, too!

-I love keeping the croutons in a container in the fridge.
-We eat them on salads for dinner, and they’re easy to get out for impromptu pizza parties.
+We keep them for the week to eat on salads for dinner, and they’re easy to get out for impromptu pizza parties.
 If you order a pizza and all you have is salad greens and dressing, add these croutons and your salad is instantly elevated.

 - ½ teaspoon garlic salt